 Heat-health Alert service

 The Heat-health alert service is provided by UK Health Security Agency (UKHSA) in partnership with the Met Office from June - Sept.
-It has been in operation for a number of years and is designed to help healthcare professionals manage through periods of extreme temperature.
-Should thresholds for an alert be reached outside of this period, an extraordinary heat-health alert will be issued and stakeholders are advised to take the usual public health actions as recommended in the Adverse Weather and Health Plan.
+It has been in operation since 2004 and is designed to help healthcare professionals manage through periods of extreme temperature.
+Should conditions for an alert be reached outside of this period, an extraordinary heat-health alert will be issued and stakeholders are advised to take the usual public health actions as recommended in the Adverse Weather and Health Plan.